Understanding Oral Pathology in Colleyville, TX

-Dr. Christopher L. Tye is trained to identify the risk factors for oral cancer as well as conduct cancer screenings and biopsies.
+Dr. Chris L. Tye, MD, DDS is trained to identify the risk factors for oral cancer as well as conduct cancer screenings and biopsies.
 Cysts, tumors, and other types of oral pathology can be treated in our office as well, since these lesions can present a serious health risk even when they are found to be benign (noncancerous).

 Take a Closer Look

 There are many varieties of tumors, cysts, and other lesions – both cancerous and benign – that can develop and grow inside of your soft tissues and jawbone.
 That’s why we will conduct a visual examination, but also rely upon multi-dimensional x-rays, microscopes, and advanced diagnostic tools to look for the earliest signs of a problem.
 We also empower our patients by educating them about the signs and symptoms of oral cancer, and by encouraging regular self-examinations at home.

 Customized Treatment Solutions

 Depending upon the nature and extent of the pathological lesion, your treatment options may include:

 - A biopsy (There are a number of available biopsy methods.)

 - The complete surgical removal of the lesion